dmbarbour/wikilon/docs/AboutABC.md

             [polynomial behavior]{&dyn} i =>
             [polynomial behavior]i

 At this point we may halt evaluation and pass the program to our static type checker.
 Dynamic evaluation is considered complete after the `{&dyn}` annotations are eliminated (via `[A]{&dyn} => [A]`).

-If a program contains `{&dyn}` annotations even after partial evaluations, we may call that program dynamically typed.
-Developers are free to construct dynamically typed software.
-But where dynamic partial evaluation can complete statically, it can readily be used for macro-like metaprogramming.
-An ABC software system may thus consist of an ad-hoc mix of fluid and rigid software components.
+If a program contains `{&dyn}` annotations, we might call that program "dynamic".
+Developers are free to construct dynamic software.
+Where dynamic partial evaluation can complete statically, it can readily be used for macro-like metaprogramming.
+An ABC software system may consist of an ad-hoc mix of dynamic and static - fluid and rigid - software components.

 ## Miscellaneous